As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 mast cell tumor grade 1

-The tumor below is a small mast cell tumor.
-As you can see, it looks harmless and could easily be mistaken for a sebaceous cyst.
-But don’t let its size fool you-small tumors can be high-grade with the potential to spread quickly.
+The small bump in the picture below is a small mast cell tumor.
+As you can see, it looks harmless and could easily be mistaken for a sebaceous cyst or lipoma.
+But don’t let its small size fool you: small tumors can be high-grade with the potential to spread quickly.

 Small mast cell tumors can appear: